Riimu/Kit-UrlParser/README.md

 UTF-8 characters in the domain name, however, are a bit more complex issue.
-The parser, however, does provide a rudimentary support for parsing these domain names using the IDNA2003 mode.
+The parser, however, does provide a rudimentary support for parsing these domain names using the IDNA mode.
 For example:

 ```php
 <?php